jonathanhogg/flitter/docs/windows.md

 If more specialised behaviour is required then a custom shader program can be specified.
 The rendering approach is as follows:

-- A single quad covering the whole output frame-buffer is rendered
+- The $[-1,1]$ screen-space vertices of a single quad covering the whole output frame-buffer is passed to the vertex shader as an `in vec2`
-- The default vertex shader passes standardized $[0,1]$ UV coordinates to the fragment `out vec2 coord`
+- The default vertex shader passes standardized $[0,1]$ UV coordinates to the fragment shader via an `out vec2`
 - The fragment shader is expected to declare an `out vec4` fragment color that will be written to the node's texture